bloominstituteoftechnology/node-auth2-guided/README.md

 - [ ] type `yarn` or `npm i` to download dependencies.
 - [ ] type `yarn server` or `npm run server` to start the API.

-Please follow along as the instructor adds support for `sessions` and `cookies` to the API.
+Please follow along as the instructor adds support for `JSON Web Tokens (JWT)` to the API.